paulegradie/CSharpBasics/README.md

 The idea is simple - you maintain software for a magic shop called 'The Gilded Rose' and your job is to refactor the code - without modifying the Item class! - into something that works well, is potentially extendable, is definitely maintainable, and is hopefully easier to comprehend than the original.

+## Get Started
+Step 1.
+Run `setup.ps1`.
+This is a powershell script that will clean/reset the sqlite database that holds the data.
+Step 2.
+Run the tests in the `GildedRose.Tests` project.
+Step 3.
+Run the application under `GildedRose/program.cs`

+The test cases should all pass, and the program should output a nicely formatted message in stdout.

 ### What the challenge is
  - A challenge intended to help you get better at refactoring in C#
  - A starting point you can use to explore various design patterns